Road safety contacts

 The team also runs the school crossing patrol service (lollipop people) and encourages parents and their children to walk or cycle to school instead of going by car.

-We work with partners from two charities (Living Streets and the KM Charity Group) to promote walking to school in the borough.
-Both of these charities use incentive schemes to reward children for walking to and from school.
+We work with charity partners from to promote walking to school in the borough.
+The KM Group uses incentive schemes to reward children for walking to and from school.
+We run workshops for schools to assist them with developing and updating their School Travel Plans and submitting them for TfL accreditation

 Work with schools

 We run various educational and training projects within schools and colleges to promote safer behaviour on our roads.
-These include: Children's Traffic Club, Walkability, Bikeability, Junior Road Safety Officers and various theatre in education productions.
+These include: Walkability, Bikeability, Junior Road Safety Officers and various theatre in education productions.

 Supported by Transport for London, the London Borough of Bexley designed and implemented in 2013 an innovative scheme for transport and public realm improvement of Bexleyheath Town Centre.
 This involved the application of the ‘shared space’ concept that aims to achieve a safer and more efficient balance in the requirement of all road users – pedestrians, cyclists and car drivers, whilst also improving the quality of the public space.
 Since the implementation of this scheme, there has been a 36% reduction in road collisions in the shared space areas and an increase in footfall.
 The scheme received wide recognition by other local authorities and won the prestigious London Transport 2014 Award in the category “Excellence in Walking and Public Realm”.